mongodb/genny/README.md

 the forN.yml example, simply do:
     ./build/mwg examples/forN.yml

 The workloads are all specified in yaml.
-An example query node is:
+An example find node is:

-        name : query
+        name : find
-        type : query
+        type : find
-        query : { x : a }
+        filter : { x : a }
         next : sleep

 The main parts of this are: